GarretAnd/Sudoku-Proj/DESIGN.md

 11. Call the solver function on the program and receive a solved Puzzle.
   12. Remove one element from the puzzle.
   13. Check if there is a unique solution.
-    14. If there is stop inserting numbers.
+    14. If there is, repeat steps 12 through 13.
-    15. If there is not, repeat steps 12 through 13.
+    15. If there is not, undo the last delete you made.
 16. Print this finished Puzzle to stdout or whatever file it is directed to.

 The `Solver` will run as follows:  TALK TO LUC TOMORROW ABOUT HOW DAFUQ HE IS GONNA DO THIS SHIT